 - Damages you may owe

 Who is covered under errors and omissions or professional liability insurance?

 Contractors are not technically employees, so your liability insurance may or may not cover them.
 Talk to a TechInsurance agent to find out who is covered under your errors and omissions insurance policy.

 If you regularly hire contractors or subcontractors, you may want to require them to have their own errors and omissions insurance due to the potential for liability.
 If a client holds your business liable for work mistakes, data breaches, or negligence, they might sue everyone involved.

 If independent contractors don’t have their own professional liability insurance, it can place a greater financial burden on your business.
 It's also worth noting that some clients may not want to work with you if your contractors don’t carry their own liability coverage.

 If your IT business or a client suffers a data breach, cyber liability insurance can help pay for legal fees, customer notification, and fines.
 There are two kinds of cyber liability insurance.

 First-party cyber liability insurance

-This policy provides liability insurance coverage for your IT business when you suffer a data breach.
+This policy provides liability insurance coverage for your business when you suffer a data breach.
 This policy can cover expenses including loss of income, extortion, customer notification, credit monitoring, and damage to your reputation.